dsnezhkov/zombieant/README.md

 #### Race to preload

-If someone used `.init` et al to preload your cradles. e.g. sandbox, you could still survive:
+If someone used `.init/.fini` sections et al to preload *your* cradles (e.g. sandbox), you could still survive:

 > Q: Remember `.init_array` ... ?